Thomas Bliss

-Biography
+Career

 Bliss attended UCLA Film School (1975), later returning to UCLA School of Law for law school (Juris Doctor, 1982).
 He was admitted to The State Bar of California in 1983.
 Bliss is a graduate of Directors Guild of America Producers Training Plan.

-Bliss is a member of the Board of Trustees of the Idyllwild Arts Foundation, the Board of Trustees of the Directors Guild of America – Alliance of Motion Picture and Television Producers Training Program, the Board of Trustees of California Indian Legal Services, and the Board of Trustees of the Fund for Wild Nature.
-He is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.
+Bliss is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.

-Accolades
+Awards

 Bliss has been honored with a Peabody Award, two CableACE Awards, and an American Red Cross Humanities Service Medal.

 Select filmography

 He was a producer in all films unless otherwise noted.